 - You can also add the ingredients to a glass jar or bottle and shake to combine, or stir in a cup with a fork.

 - For best results, all your ingredients should be at room temperature when you begin.
 The cooler the oil, the more difficult it is to emulsify it.

 - Once you’ve mixed things up, it’s nice to let the flavors meld for a while, especially when you go beyond the basic formula and introduce flavorings.

-What are your favorite dressing combos?
-Comment below!
+What are your favorite dressing flavor combinations?
+Leave a comment below!